The mutual information saga

 Hence, although we do not have an exact formula for \(I(X; Y)\) where \(P_{XY}\) is a mixture of multivariate normal or Student distributions, we have its Monte Carlo approximation.
 Now we can apply diffeomorphisms to this distribution obtaining more expressive distribution, having e.g., a normalizing flow applied to a Gaussian mixture or a mixture of normalizing flow, or mix all of these again…

-Implementation of a prototype in TensorFlow Probability took one day7 and after a month we had The mixtures and the neural critics8 ready.
+Implementation of a prototype in TensorFlow Probability took one day7 and after a month we had a manuscript ready.

 I very much like this concept because: